gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 The reason is:
-we do not want to have the "extended" lexical scoping semantics of HANA CDS concerning elements, which heavily relies on the package hierchy.
+we do not want to have the "extended" lexical scoping semantics of HANA CDS concerning elements, which heavily relies on the package hierarchy.
 To avoid silent semantic changes with extensions, the HANA-CDS compiler enforces the following properties: